flexiodata/markdown-components/README.md

 ## Overview

-Static site generators rock, but migrating an existing site from CMS system does come at the cost of some classic front-end components.
-For instance, WordPress has a thriving plugin ecosystem which allows custom strings to be inserted into posts which are the hook for adding things like embedded YouTube videos, lightboxes for images as well as a host of other cool components that spice up your site.
-This really isn't possible outisde of raw HTML when everything is written in Markdown.
+Static site generators are fantastic, but migrating an existing site from CMS system does come at the cost of some classic front-end components.
+For instance, WordPress has a thriving plugin ecosystem which allows simple custom strings to be inserted into posts which are hooks for adding things like embedded YouTube videos, lightboxes for images and a host of other cool dynamic components that spice up your site.
+When everything is written in Markdown, this simple functionality isn't really possible outside of raw HTML or raw JavaScript.

-The Markdown Components repo aims to help meet in the middle by providing components that are injected via Markdown syntax before the static site generator processes the Markdown.
+The Markdown Components repo aims to meet in the middle.

+It provides components that are injected via Markdown syntax before the static site generator processes the Markdown.
 The components that are created consist of a placeholder <div> where the component will be inserted along with small snippets of Javascript which provide the functionality that can't normally be created in a Markdown document.

 ## Components